HughWarrington/SymPortal_wiki/SymPortal-setup_v0.1.6.md

 * install ```(med_install)$ pip install oligotyping```
 * deactivate med_install venv ```source deactivate```

-#### Additional (optional) third party dependencies
+__Installing the PHYLIPNEW collection of commands__
-In order to be able to run the ```--between_sample_distances``` and ```--between_type_distances``` commands that are used for creating UniFrac-based distance matrices and PCoA ordinations between sample and ITS2 type profiles, respectively, some further packages are required.
+In order to be able to compute UniFrac-based distance matrices and PCoA ordinations between sample and ITS2 type profiles, respectively, some further packages are required.
 These packages are all contained in the PHYLIPNEW package which is part of the [EMBOSS](http://emboss.sourceforge.net/) project.
 The PHYLIPNEW tar.gz can be downloaded from [here](ftp://emboss.open-bio.org/pub/EMBOSS/).
 There is a bit of knack to getting the PHYLIPNEW packages installed on a system.
 I recommend reading the answer to this question: [Can you give an example of how to install an EMBASSY package](http://emboss.sourceforge.net/docs/faq.html).
 ***

 #### To check that you have SymPortal setup correctly: